AY2425S2-CS2103T-T14-3/tp/docs/UserGuide.md

 🔍 **Forgot the command?** Go to "Help" tab on the top left of the window, or simply type `help`, and there you will find everything you need to know. 😆

+🔍 **Unable to access jar file?** Make sure to copy the jar file to your device's Downloads folder, and try following the start guide again!

 ---
 ## FAQs
 ❓ **Q: How strict is the input format?**